ilsilfverskiold/langchainjs-aws-service/README.md

         processFile: langchain-service-dev-processFile (13 MB)
         processQuestion: langchain-service-dev-processQuestion (13 MB)

 8. **Add Layer**: You need to go in directly to the AWS console and add a layers to your created lambda functions.
-Avery annoying workaround to a bug somewhere when using Langchain.
+A very annoying workaround to a bug somewhere when using Langchain.
 See the zip file in the root folder.
 You will run into issues with the node-faiss library if you don't do this.

 9. **Test it out**: via CURL, Postman or within your application.